 A. Yes, this review form is flexible.
 There is ample room on the form to tailor and add dimensions that are unit specific.
 However, at a minimum, the material listed on the form should be covered in the review process.
-Also note that the evaluation period as noted on the top of the form is left blank in the From and To time period.
-Bottom-line: the forms must be submitted by July 31st of each year.

 6. What is the difference between goals and objectives?